hbothra15/simple-bug/README.md

 - https://vladmihalcea.com/the-best-way-to-map-the-discriminatorcolumn-with-jpa-and-hibernate/ For using lookup table

 ## Release Note
+* 2020.06.01
+	- Updating JUnit
+	- Earlier Jococo report was not getting scanned by Sonar, so updating the pom to achieve the same.
 * 2020.05.27
 	- Use of MapStruct for mapping RO to EO
 	- Use JPA inheritance to reduce no. of Database tables